 Our Activities For Groups

-We take your group to a secret cove which must be one of the ultimate locations for coasteering in Cornwall.
-It really does have everything for an incredible session – breath taking scenery, crystal clear water, white sand, caves, natural arches and more!
+We take your group to a secret cove near Bude, which must be one of the ultimate locations for coasteering in Cornwall.
+It really does have everything for an incredible days adventure – breath taking scenery, crystal clear water, white sand, caves, natural arches and more!

 One minute you will be traversing across barnacle-covered ledges and the next find yourself jumping into the sea to swim across inlets filled with water that shows off the sparkling sand and seaweed covered rocks below.

 During your journey you’ll be reaching hidden and remote places with no other means of access.
 It’s simply mesmerising and given the chance you will want to stay bobbing around in the ocean forever!

 Your group will love the opportunity to experience surfing in Cornwall!

 Not just a sport, it even has its own culture.
 By far the most popular activity for groups at Outdoor Adventure, surfing is great fun but also a grounding experience for people, as they gain respect for the sheer power of nature.
 Whether it’s getting the buzz from your first wave ever, the challenge of learning to bottom turn on a green wave or the sheer adrenaline of down the line surfing over an unforgiving Cornish reef – it’s a must.

 Your surfing moments will stay with your group forever!